-Kamala Harris' Eyebrows Were The Real Star Of The Vice Presidential Debate
+Kamala Harris' Eyebrow Game Was The Real Star Of The Vice Presidential Debate

 During the Oct.
 7 vice presidential debate, California Sen. Kamala Harris went head-to-head with current Vice President Mike Pence, who has acknowledged the former prosecutor as a "skilled debater" in the past.
 Obviously, their answers took center stage — but the real star never even had to say a word.
 Kamala Harris' eyebrows at the vice presidential debate were epic, and people are stanning these new political stars.